rust-lang/blog.rust-lang.org/content/github-actions-leaking-secrets-when-miri-output-is-cached.md

 Possible quick fixes include:

- * Disabling cache for that job
+ * Disabling cache for that job.
- * Scoping secrets to steps in that job that do not call miri
+ * Scoping secrets to steps in that job that do not call Miri.
- * Temporarily disabling miri.
+ * Temporarily disabling Miri.

 Once done, [please clear the cache](https://docs.github.com/en/actions/how-tos/manage-workflow-runs/manage-caches#deleting-cache-entries).
 Consider rotating any secrets that might have leaked.